miyako/wak-custom-login/README.md

 customLogin.setListener('userLogin');
 ```

 The custom login method, in the solution's require.js, also calls the module.
-The module uses its own private methods internally to access the Directory project and validate the login credentials.
+Code to access the Directory project and validate the login credentials are implemented inside the module so the only method you need to know is login.

 *Required.js*
 ```